daniel0994/b3nc-corpuz-dan/README.md

 ## 2017-11-08
 ### Subline text
 Installing plugins in subline text and markdown.
-Getting started to subline text, hits and tips.
+Getting started to subline text, hints and tips.